 In Step 1, the project period is a 1,5-2 years, and support from the Knowledge Foundation is a maximum of SEK 3 million.
 Producing an application for Step 2 is included in Step 1.
 Several HEIs, research institutes, and industry organizations can collaborate on the activities if it increases quality or relevance, or if it otherwise contributes positively to development.

 • Sweden’s university colleges and new universities, authorised to award at least master’s degrees in the field in question, are eligible to apply for funding.

 • Calls for proposals are issued annually.
 Step 1, which is an open call for proposals, is announced in the spring and autumn.
-Step 2 is directed towards the projects in Step 1 and is announced in the autumn.
+Step 2 is directed towards projects that have completed Step 1 and is announced in the autumn.

 • Applications must be registered via the Ansök & rapportera portal.

 Within the programme, there are currently six projects granted in Step 2.
 Please visit their websites:

 • PROMPT – Professional Master’s Education in Software Development

 • Social Media and Web Technologies for Innovation and Growth

 • Online Diagnosis – Online Engineering at Master’s Level

 • Gjuterimagistern 3.0